VERIFY BEFORE RELYING

 Final check Confirm every question has an answer.
 Change only when you can explain why.

-One question is one question.
+One hard question is still one question.
 Keep moving.

-Mistakes Students Make in the Last 48 Hours
+Mistakes students make in the last 48 hours

 New material feels urgent because it is unfamiliar.
 But unfamiliar does not always mean high value.
+Your wrong-answer log tells you where points are leaking.

 A full 100-question test the night before can create panic without giving you time to repair anything.
+If you need a full practice exam, take it no later than the morning before the exam.

 Avoiding math for 48 hours does not make it disappear.
 You do not need to love math.
 You need to know the setups.

 Feeling better after rereading a chapter is not the same as answering unfamiliar Florida-style questions correctly.
+Use practice data.

 FAQ